ballerina-platform/ballerina-dev-website/community.md

 ## Report issues

-Report an issue/bug in the below GitHub repos and tell us if you hit a bump on the road.
+Hit a bump on the road?
+Report an issue in the relevant repo out of the GitHub repos listed below.
 We want to fix all bugs!

    - compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
    - language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.